ycui7/uic-instr.lib/README.md

 Surelite I:

 1. Most common tasks are supported, but you have to put the laser into external control mode manually.

+Analog Discovery

+1. AnalogIn and AnalogOut are supported.
+2. Waveforms (Not part of this code) needs to be installed to run.
+(Due to dependency of dwf.dll)